 Any person who believes that he or she has been subjected to discrimination under Title VI on the basis of race, color or national origin may file a Title VI complaint with Lake County within 180 days of the alleged discrimination.
 Complaints may either be filed with Lake County or with the Florida Department of Transportation or the U.S. Department of Transportation.

-You can obtain a copy of the Title VI Complaint Form by clicking here or by calling 352-323-5733.
+You can obtain a copy of the Title VI Complaint Form below or you can call 352-323-5733.
 Lake County will provide appropriate assistance to complainants who are limited in their ability to communicate in English.

 You may file a Title VI complaint with the U.S. Department of Transportation by contacting the Department at: